CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

 Beginning VPC creation.
 Please do not leave the terminal until the creation is finalized

-### Note, the chose of operating system determines what modules and gcc compiler versions are available.
+### Note, the choice of operating system (specified in the yaml file) determines what modules and gcc compiler versions are available.
 Centos7 has an older gcc version 4
 Ubuntu2004 has gcc version 9+
 I haven't tried Alinux or Amazon Linux/Red Hat Linux